dwjoyce/pythonbook/chapters/Reading files.rst

     >>> f.close()

-This just like closing the covers of a book, or the flap on a real file from a filing cabinet.
+This just like closing the covers of a book, or the flap on a real folder from a filing cabinet.
 It is polite way to finish working on a file - in the next chapter, this becomes more essential.

 Exercises
 ---------

-For these exercises, you will need to copy the text file ``mission.txt`` from your home directory (``/home/pi/mission.txt``) to the same location as your programs on your USB stick.
+For these exercises, you will need to copy the text file ``mission.txt`` from the home directory on the Raspberry Pi (``/home/pi/mission.txt``) to the same location as your programs on your USB stick (e.g. /home/pi/USB Sticks/USB Disk).

 1. Open and print out the contents of the mission.txt file, converting each line to uppercase (tip: use the ``upper`` function on the line string to achieve this).